Serious Lawyers for Serious Injuries

 On all roadway types in New Mexico, pedestrian fatalities comprise a disproportionately high number of crash-related deaths, compared to the proportion of crashes involving pedestrians.
 Too many incidents of pedestrian death have occurred when interstate drivers do not practice sufficient caution, ignoring signs of danger when a car is pulled over on the shoulder.
 Pedestrians who exit their vehicles to check the engine, change a tire, make a phone call, or deal with physical illness have been killed when struck by passing cars.

 The roadways of I-25 and I-40, interstates which pass through the Albuquerque metropolitan area, are particularly dangerous to pedestrians who step outside of their vehicles.
 Alcohol only serves to compound the problem.
 In a shockingly high number of pedestrian-involved accidents in New Mexico, it is found that either the pedestrian or the driver was under the influence of alcohol at the time of the crash.
-If you have been involved in an accident, an Albuquerque pedestrian accident lawyer with experience in New Mexico car accident law can help you understanding your rights and options.
+If you have been involved in an accident, an accident lawyer with experience in New Mexico car accident law can help you understand your rights and options.

 Find Expert Legal Advice in Albuquerque

 On average in New Mexico in 2019, a pedestrian was hit by a vehicle every 13 hours, and over 50% of all pedestrian fatalities occurred in Bernalillo County.
 Almost all these incidents could have been prevented.
-Our team at Buckingham Barrera Vega Law Firm values the beauty and convenience of our interstate highways, and we want to make these roads safer for all of us.
+Our team at Buckingham & Vega Law Firm values the beauty and convenience of our interstate highways, and we want to make these roads safer for all of us.
 By using our knowledge and experience in car accident litigation, we can work to hold negligent drivers accountable and prevent future accidents.
 We take every case seriously, and we devote ourselves to getting the best outcome for you, so you can recover your losses and return to what is most important to you.
 We welcome you to give us a call if you are in need of a legal advocate.
 We will begin with an obligation-free discussion about how we can help you.